Enhancing Early Detection and Localization of Gravitational Waves via Eccentricity-Induced Higher Harmonic Modes with 2G Detector Networks: Methodology

 where $f_{\rm min}$ and $f_{\rm max}$ denote the low- and max-frequency cutoffs.
 We set $f_{\rm min} = 10$ Hz as the initial frequency of the 2G detectors, while $f_{\rm max}$ is determined based on the time to merger at which the calculation is performed.
 Note that each mode in Eq.~(\ref{eq:hf}) must be truncated at its respective $f_{\rm max}$.
 The noise power spectral densities $S_n(f)$ are the designed sensitivities for advanced LIGO, Virgo, and KAGRA.
 Then the SNR is

 The network SNR is calculated as the quadrature sum of the SNRs from each detector.
-The sky localization error is given by~\citep{Cutler:1997ta}
+The sky localization error is given by~\cite{Cutler:1997ta}

 with the covariance matrix of the parameters as $C_{ij}=(\Gamma^{-1})_{ij}$.
-We need to note the limitations of the Fisher matrix in the parameter estimation of GWs, especially for low SNRs~\citep{Vallisneri:2007ev}.
-We incorporate Gaussian priors $\Gamma^p_{ii}=1/(\delta P_i)^2$ into the Fisher information matrix, where $\delta P_i$ represents the maximum allowable variation in the parameter~\citep{Cutler:1994ys, Favata:2013rwa, Favata:2021vhw, Cho:2022cdy}.
-The Fisher matrix approach, with the inclusion of Gaussian priors, has been shown to be consistent with the more computationally intensive MCMC method~\citep{Favata:2021vhw, Cho:2022cdy}.
+We need to note the limitations of the Fisher matrix in the parameter estimation of GWs, especially for low SNRs~\cite{Vallisneri:2007ev}.
+We incorporate Gaussian priors $\Gamma^p_{ii}=1/(\delta P_i)^2$ into the Fisher information matrix, where $\delta P_i$ represents the maximum allowable variation in the parameter~\cite{Cutler:1994ys, Favata:2013rwa, Favata:2021vhw, Cho:2022cdy}.
+The Fisher matrix approach, with the inclusion of Gaussian priors, has been shown to be consistent with the more computationally intensive MCMC method~\cite{Favata:2021vhw, Cho:2022cdy}.

 We select the reference frequencies $f_2 = f(\ell=2)$ to correspond to the time-to-merger $t_c-t$.
+Each harmonic mode enters the detector band at different time (hence different $f_2$).
 The calculations of SNR and localization are performed at several tens of $f_2$ points with adaptive step sizes to ensure a sufficiently smooth evolution.
 Our focus is on quantifying how much earlier the eccentric cases can, on average, accumulate a specific SNR and localization compared to the non-eccentric cases.